 It does not take the place of talking to your doctor or pharmacist.

 All medicines have risks and benefits.
 Your doctor has weighed the risks of you using

 ADVATE against the benefits they expect it will have for you.

-If you have any concerns about having this medicine ask your doctor or pharmacist.
+If you have any concerns about taking this medicine ask your doctor or pharmacist.

-What is ADVATE
+What is ADVATE used for

 ADVATE belongs to the group of medicines called blood coagulation factor VIII.

 It is used for the treatment and prophylaxis of bleeding in patients with haemophilia

-This preparation does not contain von Willebrand factor and is therefore not suitable for use
+ADVATE does not contain von Willebrand factor and is therefore not suitable for use

 How does ADVATE work

 Under normal physiological condition, factor VIII is essential for blood clotting

-Individuals with haemophilia A disease, which is a hereditary disorder of blood coagulation have a low level of factor VIII
+Individuals with haemophilia A disease, which is a hereditary disorder of blood coagulation

-VIII deficiency, the individual with this disease may have a heavy bleeding
+VIII deficiency, the individual with this disease may have a heavy bleeding into joints,

-ADVATE is similar to plasma-derived factor VIII.
-As it works in the same way, it can be used as a replacement therapy in patients
+it can be used as a replacement therapy to correct the factor VIII deficiency in patients

 with haemophilia A.